The lagoon of hope

 These "extreme" thermal conditions are normally incompatible with the presence of corals.
 On this atoll, however, the rules of life seem very different: despite the high temperatures, the lagoon has become a biological safe in which many coral species seem to have lived for millennia.
 This is all the more surprising given that the clams - also dependent on their symbiosis with zooxanthellae - did not survive the global warming that hit the region in 2016.

 If the atoll's corals are so resistant to the lagoon's temperatures, it seems that this is above all the result of a long evolutionary process.
 The most plausible hypothesis is that being subjected to such variability has enabled corals to develop resistance mechanisms," explains Laetitia Hédouin.
 Then, it's a whole process of natural selection that ensures that the best win.

 Hope for coral reefs

-On site, Laetitia and her team continue to study the workings of these unusual corals.
-A new mission, scheduled for the very near future, will provide further answers, notably testing the corals' ability to survive in a different environment.
-During this mission, scientists will attempt to carry out the first large-scale assisted coral migration by moving several samples to another archipelago.
+On site, Laetitia and her team continue to study the functioning of these unusual corals.
+A new mission, planned for the very near future, will provide further answers, testing the ability of these corals to survive in a different environment.
+During this mission, scientists will attempt to carry out the first large-scale assisted colonization of coral by moving several samples to another archipelago.